Jeanne Lamon Hall, Trinity-St. Paul’s Centre

 Tenor

-“A shining tenor” (New York Classical Review), American tenor James Reese delivers dynamic, thoughtful performances that facilitate intimate connections between audiences and his art.
-Reese maintains close relationships with many of the finest period ensembles in North America, including Tafelmusik, Portland Baroque Orchestra, Philharmonia Baroque Orchestra, American Bach Soloists, Les Délices, and The Sebastians.
-Collaborations with these ensembles in recent years have taken him to venues from Hawaii to international locales in Belgium, Sweden, Finland, Canada, and Germany.
+“A shining tenor” (New York Classical Review), American tenor James Reese delivers dynamic performances that connect audiences to art, with a voice that The Washington Post calls “bright, agile, and full of heart.”
+Reese maintains close relationships with many of the finest period ensembles in North America, including Tafelmusik, Philharmonia Baroque Orchestra, the Boston Early Music Festival, American Bach Soloists, Les Délices, and The Sebastians.
+Collaborations with these ensembles in recent years have seen him perform throughout North America as well as venues in Belgium, Sweden, Finland, and Germany.
+Opera Today writes that James is “a master of Baroque style… [he] demonstrates that power in music can come just as much from ease as from force, in fact, perhaps even more so.”

 Performers